lutusp/Shell-scripts-search-for-large-directories-and-or-files/README.md

 ```

 I'm posting this because I perpetually forget how I last solved this problem, and these scripts seem worth preserving.
+If you place the scripts in /usr/local/bin, in a normal Linux install they will become accessible everywhere.